wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 * For each group/rule, apply the shipping fee for the whole order or multiply it per each item;
 * For each group/rule, set total order value from which the shipping is free;
 * For each group/rule, set shipping classes for which the shipping is free;
+* WPML Compatible;

 == Installation ==

-Use the included automatic install feature on your WordPress admin panel and search for "Flat Rate per Country/Region for WooCommerce".
+* Use the included automatic install feature on your WordPress admin panel and search for "Flat Rate per Country/Region for WooCommerce";
+* Go to WooCommerce > Settings > Shipping > Flat Rate per State/Country/Region and enable this shipping method;
+* Set up the rate for the "Rest of the World"
+* Define how many world region, country and/or state different rules you'll need and "Save changes"
+* You'll now be able to set up the rates settings for each regions/country/state rule independently (don't forget to "Save changes" again when you're done)

 == Frequently Asked Questions ==